TJ-VO/genesis-tool-design/README.md

 ## Explore the Full Documentation

 This README provides a high-level overview.
-For detailed specifications, use cases, and technical deep-dives, see the complete documentation index:
+For detailed specifications, use cases, and technical deep-dives, see the complete documentation:

 **[➡️ Full Documentation Index](./index.md)**

 The index is organized by audience (Developers, Investors, Designers, End Users) and includes:
+- **[Philosophy](./philosophy/)** – Why Genesis-Tool exists (Cognitive, Quality, Design)
 - Detailed architecture specifications
 - UI/UX feature designs
 - Real-world use cases and workflows